junxit/us-congress-bills-114/metadata.md

 - 2016-03-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 383 - 4 (Roll no. 133). (text: CR H1514)
 - 2016-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 383 - 4 (Roll no. 133).(text: CR H1514)
 - 2016-04-04 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2016-09-21 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2016-09-26 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2016-09-26 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2016-09-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 643.